 If you do fail to deliver one at all, your company could be struck off the register because Companies House will assume it is no longer trading.
 If this happens, your company will cease to exist and its assets will pass to the Crown.
 Company officers/LLP members may also face prosecution.

 Companies House will send a reminder to your registered office in advance of your filing deadline.
 This will explain everything you need to know.

-If you haven’t already done so, we recommend signing up for email reminders in case you forget about your filing deadline and miss it – click here to find out more.
+If you haven’t already done so, we recommend that you sign up for email reminders from Companies House in case you forget about your filing deadline and miss it.